OCA/manufacture/base_repair/readme/DESCRIPTION.rst

 * Includes Repair Date field and adds it to the form
 * Includes Repair Duration field and adds it to the form
-* Includes Responsible User field and adds it to the form
 * Includes repair order search by Responsible User
 * Includes grouping by Responsible User
 * Includes grouping by Repair Date